DiligentCorp/rc-tech-assessment/diligent-academy-assessments/frontend/react-challenge/README.md

 2. Create a separate component for hero list items.

+3. When clicking on a hero, switch it from available to unavailable and vice versa.
+The change should be reflected in the UI.

-3. Show a "Loading" message while we are fetching the heroes.
+4. Show a "Loading" message while we are fetching the heroes.
 If the fetch fails, show an error message like "Failed to fetch heroes.

-4. Style the components to look similar to this image:
+5. Style the components to look similar to this image:
    ![img.png](img.png)
    **The exact colors, paddings, margins, etc. are not important, but the general layout should be similar.**

-5. Create a custom hook for wrapping the fetch functionality.
+6. Create a custom hook for wrapping the fetch functionality.